shahpratik02/flashattention-llm-inference-cuda/README.md

 source .venv/bin/activate
 ```

-## Tasks
+## Implementations

-### Task 1 (2 pts)
+### 1. PyTorch Multi-Head Attention (`pytorch_multihead_attention/`)

-Your first task is to implement a naive, non-optimized self-attention operation in PyTorch.
-This will help you become familiar with the multi-headed self-attention mechanism.
+I implemented a naive, non-optimized self-attention operation in PyTorch to understand the multi-headed self-attention mechanism.

-You will implement your algorithm in the `forward()` method of `attention.py`.
-You can then use the provided `test.py` script to compare your results with PyTorch's built-in `torch.nn.MultiheadAttention` to verify correctness.
+The implementation is in the `forward()` method of `attention.py`.
+The `test.py` script compares results with PyTorch's built-in `torch.nn.MultiheadAttention` to verify correctness.

 Here are the steps to follow: